-It is essential that lawyers are able to communicate effectively with children so that children are able to understand what is happening to them, so that they are given the best opportunity to put Recent research with children being held at the their case across to their legal representative, to prepare them for the police interview and so that any issues and needs they have can be addressed.
-Advocating for a looked-after child • Children may not appreciate that solicitors, requires excellent communication skills and a knowledge of the factors that may affect the child's ability to communicate and/or participate effectively.
+It is essential that lawyers are able to communicate effectively with children so that children are able to understand what is happening to them, so that they are given the best opportunity to put their case across to their legal representative, to prepare them for the police interview and so that any issues and needs they have can be addressed.
+Advocating for a looked-after child requires excellent communication skills and a knowledge of the factors that may affect the child's ability to communicate and/or participate effectively.
 The following provides an overview of key considerations and practical guidance drawing on the latest research.